AuraDevelopmentTeam/BungeeChat2/README.md

 ## Development builds

-Between each offical release there are several bleeding edge development builds, which you can also use.
+Between each official release there are several bleeding edge development builds, which you can also use.
 But be aware that they might contain unfinished features and therefore won't work properly.

 You can find the builds here: https://gitlab.brainstonemod.com/AuraDev/BungeeChat/pipelines